 We don’t mean to play the devil’s advocate here, but if you’re wondering, “Should I break up with my girlfriend?”, deep down you probably already know the answer.
-You’ve come to us for a reason.
-You are only pondering this sixty-four-thousand-dollar question, because the signs that we are going to talk about, have probably crossed your mind already.
+You are only pondering this sixty-four-thousand-dollar question because the signs that we are going to talk about have probably crossed your mind already.

-Together, we’ll dive deeper into those latent feelings that are perhaps niggling at your heart, telling you something’s not quite right with your relationship.
-Whether you’re asking, “Should I break up with my girlfriend if she cheated on me?” or wrestling with the “I want to break up with my girlfriend but I feel bad” dilemma, we’re here to tell you that it’s all right to put yourself first.
-Ending a relationship for self-preservation does not make you selfish or self-serving.
-If anything, this seemingly tough decision will serve both you and your girlfriend well in the long run.
+So, together, we’ll dive deeper into those latent feelings that are perhaps niggling at your heart, telling you something’s not quite right with your relationship.
+Whether you’re asking, “What are the signs I should break up with my girlfriend?” or wrestling with the “I want to break up with my girlfriend but I feel bad” dilemma, we’re here to tell you that it’s all right to put yourself first.

 12 Signs You Should Break Up With Your Girlfriend